mrmartineau/design-system-utils/readme.md

 // Get values like this:
-tokens.color('bright') // #F9FAFB - the `base` key is the default, so it is not needed tokens.color('bright', 'dark')
+tokens.color('bright') // #F9FAFB - the `base` key is the default, so it is not needed tokens.color('bright', 'dark') tokens.color('background.extra.dark') // Accepts a path (in this case the second `variant` argument is ignored)
 ```

 #### `tokens.brand()` - Get brand palette values